mhaack/mh-site/content/posts/2025-05-04-making-your-reolink-camera-talk-with-ai-via-home-assistant.md

 Similar like above, you can test it via the Developer Tool > Actions page.

-{% image "/images/screenshot_camera_ai_3.png", "Testing the Text-to-speech", "x-small", "Screenshot 3: Testing the Text-to-speech" %}
+{% image "/images/screenshot_camera_ai_3.png", "Testing the Text-to-speech", "small", "Screenshot 3: Testing the Text-to-speech" %}

 Locate *Text-to-speech (TTS): Speak* like in the screenshot and fill out the form.
 You can also select your preferred language and voice.